On Borel subalgebras of quantum groups: Borel subalgebras

-Thus the eigenvectors of $T$ are a basis of $V$, as $V$ is irreducible.
-On the other hand for each $i$ there are eigenvectors $Y^iv$ of $T$.
-As $V$ is finite dimensional, they cannot have pairwise distinct eigenvalues.
-Besides the possibility of $X,Y$ acting by zero, which is absurd, the only appearing eigenvalue has to be the fixed-point $t=\frac{1}{1-q}$.
-With this $t$ we get:
+and so forth.
+As $V$ is finite-dimensional, there cannot be infinitely many pairwise distinct eigenvalues.
+So either we have in this chain a nonzero vector $v'$ with $Xv'=0,\,Y^kv'=0$, but then applying $X$ to $Y^kv'=0$ gives $\frac{q^k-1}{q-1}v'=0$, but $q$ is not a root of unity.
+Or the only appearing eigenvalue of $T$ has to be the unique fixed-point $t=\frac{1}{1-q}$ of the recursion formula $t\mapsto qt+1$.
+For this eigenvalue $t$ we get

 As $T$ has only the eigenvalue $t$, it acts as a scalar on $V$, the same is true for $XY$.
-Thus $X$ and $Y$ commute on all of $V$, if it is irreducible, and thus each finite dimensional irreducible representation is one-dimensional, as asserted. \end{proof}
+Thus $X$ and $Y$ commute on all of $V$, since $V$ is assumed irreducible, and $V$ factors to a representation of the commutative algebra $\acf[X,Y]/(XY-t)$.
+In particular, any finite-dimensional irreducible representation is one-dimensional, as asserted. \end{proof}